 Hi folks!
-I recently moved to USA to work as a Data Scientist and Program Manager at Hiller Measurements, USA.
+I work as a Data Scientist and Program Manager at Hiller Measurements, USA.

 Previously, I was working as a post-doctorate researcher on US-Qatar Joint Collaborative Project on “Wireless Medical Device Security”.
 The project was a joint research between Temple University (USA), University of Idaho (USA) and Qatar University (Qatar).